 "A code of best practices that helps creators, online providers, copyright holders, and others interested in the making of online video interpret the copyright doctrine of fair use. "

-The following two charts can provide helpful information on deciding if you are using copyrighted material fairly.
+The following tools can provide helpful information on deciding if you are using copyrighted material fairly.

 Guidelines for Print Materials: